ChadBurggraf/blue-collar/README.md

 #### Creating a Machine In-Process

-Blue Collar can create a `Machine` (our name for the service used to coordinate workers on a computer for an application) inside of the ASP.NET worker process.
+Blue Collar can create a `Machine` (our name for the service used to coordinate workers on a computer for an application) inside of the ASP.NET process.
 This ability is useful for low-volume scenarios, development environments, and getting up and running quickly.

 To mange this in a flexible way, we'll boot up our `Machine` on application start, but only if we've configured execution by the service to be **disabled** (the default).
 That way, when we want to switch to service-based execution, we just have to make a quick configuration update.